|Elliott Sound Products||Beginners' Guide to Transformers|

 As you can see, the inrush current is one polarity (it could be positive or negative), so superimposes a transient 'DC' event onto the mains.
 Other transformers that are already powered may also saturate (and often growl) during the inrush period.
 This is often known as 'sympathetic interaction'.
 To minimise the effects of inrush current and flow-on effects with other equipment, any toroidal transformer over 300VA should use a soft-start circuit such as that described in Project 39.

 There is a huge array of different core shapes, and each has its own advantages and disadvantages.
-The two most common for commercial and DIY audio equipment are the E-I "shell" core and the toroidal core, but there are many others.
+The two most common for commercial and DIY audio equipment are the standard E-I core and the toroidal core, but there are many others.
+Occasionally you will see C-cores, double-C-cores and R-cores, but these are not as common as the two most popular types.

 Ferrites in particular are moulded, and therefore have many specialised shapes to suit various applications, as well as the more traditional shapes shown below.